-The previous year’s campaign.
-The results were impressive.
-Open House attendance was almost 40% higher than the year before.
+Results have been impressive.
+During the first year the campaign ran, Open House attendance was almost 40% higher than the year before.
 While enrollment was 65% higher.

-A fav concept/campaign of mine.
+A fave concept/campaign of mine.
 A nice, simple idea.
 This was a multi-media campaign, with the exception of digital.

 Art direction: Clarke Smith / Edd Baptista